Feyerabend/ABC80/abc802/README.md

   * +/- Mantissa * 10 ** Exponent

-In the computer, a simple floating point number is stored in 4 bytes at SINGLE and 8 at DOUBLE.
+In the computer, a simple floating point number is stored in 4 bytes as SINGLE and 8 as DOUBLE.
 Unlike ABC80, which used BCD arithmetic, ABC802 uses binary arithmetic.
 Thus, the computer sees a floating point number as:
   * byte 1 The exponent